The Amalgamated Six was made by the Amalgamated Machinery Corp of Chicago, Illinois, from 1917 to 1919.

 Classification = Group 3.

 I did (19-12-2007) some intensive patent searches in Espacenet and found 4 patents of the Amalgamated Machinery Corp.
-Mentioned in those patents are the names of the inventor: Charles A. Brown; Oscar F. Carlson and Lucien I. Yeomans.
+Mentioned in those patents are the names of the inventors: Charles A. Brown; Oscar F. Carlson and Lucien I. Yeomans.
 I also searched on their names, unfortunately not retrieving the very patent on this desmo valve train.
 I am almost certain the Amalgamated Machine corp. will have patented this system.
 Hope someone can find it in the older (US)patent databases.